alex-golang/imgtools/README.md

 ## imgtools

-**imgtools** holds a set of commands intended for image manipulation.
+**imgtools** holds a set of command line tools intended for image manipulation.
 Each tool performs a specific action on a given input image.

 An image can be supplied as a file path in a command line argument, or its contents can be piped in through `stdin`.
 The latter allows all commands to be chained together using pipes.

+**Note**" This is work in progres.
+Some commands are not implemented yet and others may benefit from optimization and feature enhancements.

+### TODO

+* Implement GIF encoder.
+* Implement `imgscale` tool.
+* Implement `imgquantize` tool.
+* Enhance `imgmap` tool with more/better filter constructs.

 ### Tools